-Robert Klesko is an EWTN Theology Advisor, married to Aundrea with five boys, and is in diaconate formation for the Byzantine (Ruthenian) Catholic Church.
+Robert Klesko is an EWTN Theology Advisor, married to Aundrea with five boys and one girl, and is in diaconate formation for the Byzantine (Ruthenian) Catholic Church.
 He writes from Irondale, Alabama.

 Today is the feast day of Blessed Solanus Casey, a favorite of mine.
 Growing up outside of Detroit, I first heard about his life from a good sister at my Catholic high school.
 As I continued along my spiritual journey to embrace the traditions of the Christian East, I never felt that my devotion to Fr.
 Solanus was out of joint.
 I always thought that this was due to the universality of the saints (and indeed it is) but the more I think about it the more I am convinced that Fr.
 Solanus falls very nicely into the category of a starets.

 The term “starets” is used in Eastern Christianity (especially Russian Orthodoxy) to denote an “elder” or wise spiritual guide.
 We meet such characters in the great Russian spiritual work The Way of a Pilgrim and read the wisdom of the starsi (the plural of starets) in the Philokalia.
 The great spiritual elders were characterized by their asceticism, or hesychasm, as it is termed in the East.
 They had reached such a deep level of prayer that spiritual gifts flowed from them like streams of living water in a parched land.
 We read of their healings, locutions, prophecies and myriad other mystical gifts.
 One of the most important elements of the starsi was their accessibility.
 These guides were sought out by princes and the poor alike for spiritual counsel and requests for divine favors.
 Surely, all the saints have a great many of the characteristics of the starsi but I think Blessed Solanus Casey fits particularly into the starets mold.